TechLabs-Berlin/wt23-posegenie/blog.md

 Loss: 0.015103639103472233

 Through this experiment, adding convolutional and pooling layers to a neural network may not always improve its performance.
 The reason for this could be due to various factors such as the complexity of the dataset, with ours being very simple, the size of the network, the number of training examples, and the hyperparameters used in the model.

+The neural network part of the project was heavily inspired by https://github.com/harshbhatt7585/YogaIntelliJ.

 ## Dynamic Exercises
 Dynamic exercises involves repetitions and a higher degree of movement, which adds another layer of complexity regarding the landmark detection, data collection, and post-processing of the user exercise.
 For this purpose, we have resorted to detecting & recording & processing the most important landmarks for the exercise.